Murtoa: Murtoa Stick Shed

 Murtoa is the site of the largest rustically-built structure in the world, the Murtoa Stick Shed.
 Because wheat could not be exported during World War II, a temporary grain shed, 270m long and 60m wide, was built in late 1941 and early 1942, using 560 un-milled mountain tree trunks.
 These "sticks", braced with iron tie rods, are set in a concrete floor and support a hipped corrugated iron roof.
-The impressive cathedral-like structure was last used to hold wheat in 1989–90.
+The cathedral-like structure was last used to hold wheat in 1989–90.

 The Murtoa Stick Shed was heritage listed in 1990, and in October 2008 the Victorian government allocated funds to restore the structure.
-The Murtoa Stick Shed has become a significant tourist attraction and is open Tuesday to Saturday from 10 to 12.30, and from 10 until 2pm Sunday.
-Allow plenty of time to enjoy this unique building.

 The Murtoa Stick Shed was added to the Australian National Heritage List in October 2014.

 The Murtoa No.1 Grain Store is an impressive and unusual example of Australian rural architecture; a form of design and construction rooted in the Australian traditions of bush ingenuity and the adaptation of traditional building techniques and materials.
 The corrugated iron and timber woolsheds across the Australian landscape are the most iconic depiction of this style of building ...
 The durability of this remarkable building is a testament to the bush skills and ingenuity of its builders and represents a rare and impressive example of Australian rural architecture and building technology to solve a difficult and large scale engineering problem.